Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -X <ID:FILE>

-    .. versionadded:: 4.12

     The extract (defined with the :directive:`%Extract` directive) with the identifier ``ID`` is written to the file ``FILE``.

 .. cmdoption:: -y <FILE>

-    .. versionadded:: 4.18

     The name of the Python type hints stub file to generate.
 This file contains a description of the module API that is compliant with PEP 484.
     By default the file is not generated.

-.. cmdoption:: -z <FILE>

-    .. deprecated:: 4.16.6
-        Use the ``@<FILE>`` style instead.

-    The name of a file containing more command line options.

 Command line options can also be placed in a file and passed on the command line using the ``@`` prefix.